NoroffFEU/development-platforms/astro-case-study.md

 The flexibility to choose your own frameworks not only makes it easier for the developer, but it also reduces the problem of vendor lock-in.
 Meaning you are not dependent on a framework and it's easy to switch to new ones.
 This also makes it easier for new and upcoming frameworks to gain traction.

 In addition to using your preferred framework, Astro gives you the opportunity to combine multiple different frameworks in the same application, using their plugin system.
 Astro also covers everything else you would need to build a website.
 This includes file-based routing, component syntax, data-fetching, build process, bundling and many more features.
-You can find all of Astro's integrations and plugins here (https://astro.build/integrations/).
+You can find all of Astro's integrations and plugins [here](https://astro.build/integrations/).

 ### Accessible